dioannidis/usbasp/README.md

 Interactive write to USBasp at index 1 with 9600 baud USBaspHIDUART -i 1 -w

+Interactive write to USBasp with serial number 1111 with 9600 baud USBaspHIDUART -s 1111 -w

-Read from USBasp at index 1 with 19200 baud from a device with 20 MHz crystal USBaspHIDUART -i 1 -b 19200 -c 20000000 -r
+Read from USBasp with 20 MHz crystal at index 1 with 19200 baud USBaspHIDUART -i 1 -b 19200 -c 20000000 -r

+Read from USBasp with 20 MHz crystal and with serial number 2345 with 19200 baud USBaspHIDUART -s 2345 -b 19200 -c 20000000 -r

+Update the first found USBasp's serial number with 3456 USBaspHIDUART -u 3456

+Update the USBasp's at index 3 serial number with 3456 USBaspHIDUART -i 3 -u 3456
 ```